-- 1. Click on the Connections toolbar (ALT+F+N). - 2.
+- 1. Click in on the Connections toolbar (ALT+F+N). - 2.
 Select Snowflake from the Group list box. - 3.
 Enter the connection information in the Create New Connection dialog.
 Review the following for additional information: - 4.
 Review the following for additional information:

 General Tab Description Host Enter the name of the server hosting the database to which you want to connect.
 Authentication There are four types of authentication that you can use to connect to Snowflake in Toad.
 The required Login fields will change according to the type of authentication you select.
-All the authenticators are located in a dropdown list: Snowflake - User account authentication SSO - Single Sign-On via external browser OAuth - Token-based authentication MFA - Multi-Factor Authentication User Enter the username for your Snowflake account Password Enter the password for your Snowflake account Token Enter your authentication token (Only visible when connecting via OAuth) Port The default port number for Snowflake is 443 Optional A connection can be made without providing this information Role Enter the user role that you would like to connect to Database Enter the name of the database you would like to connect to Warehouse Enter the name of the Warehouse you would like to connect to
+All the authenticators are located in a dropdown list: Snowflake - User account authentication SSO - Single Sign-On via external browser OAuth - Token-based authentication MFA - Multi-Factor Authentication Key pair - JSON Web Token (JWT) User Enter the username for your Snowflake account Password Enter the password for your Snowflake account Token Enter your authentication token (Only visible when connecting via OAuth) Private key path Enter your Private key (Only visible when connecting via Key pair) Passphrase Passphrase is required only if the keys are encrypted (Only visible when connecting via Key pair) Port The default port number for Snowflake is 443 Optional A connection can be made without providing this information Role Enter the user role that you would like to connect to

+Warehouse Enter the name of the Warehouse you would like to connect to Database Enter the name of the Database(s) you would like to connect to Schema Enter the name of the Schema(s) you would like to connect to